ARMmbed/mbed-client/porting-guide.md

 Your `lwm2m-client-xxx` module must provide a platform-specific implementation for the lwm2m-client.
 The APIs that needs porting are defined in the `lwm2m-client-linux` module.
 The header files contain documentation alongside the declaration of each function, where the function is described along with its parameters and return value.

-**Pekka says: Is this redundant.
-You just named above two header files that require porting.**
-**Yogesh : Updated, Comments ??**
-There are two header files which require porting for your platform.
+There are two header files that require porting for your platform:

 1. `m2mconnectionhandlerimpl.h`
 2. `m2mtimerimpl.h`